Suraj9300i/suraj_kumar_gupta_submission/README.md

   <img width="1502" alt="Screenshot 2024-12-29 at 8 59 48 PM" src="https://github.com/user-attachments/assets/f8c08dcc-21f2-49ca-a2ee-9c3282aca011" />

-- **Dynamic AI Bot**: The AI Bot adapts to the problem we are solving, changing its approach and the guidance.
-This ensures that the response we receive is always relevant and tailored to the current problem.
+- **Dynamic AI Bot**: Whenever we change the problem, the AI bot will reset the conversation.
+And the new AI Bot will be tailored according to the current problem context, generating more precise response.
   ***Note*** :
-  - Sometimes changing to new problem leads to delay of adding AI button due to adding new store and upgrading indexed db, in this case, it is better to refresh page
+  - Sometimes changing to new problem leads to delay of adding new AI button due to adding a separate store and upgrading indexed db, in this case, it is better to refresh page
   - But moving to previous problems, always reset the conversation and loads the previous conversation

 <img width="1500" alt="Screenshot 2024-12-29 at 9 07 12 PM" src="https://github.com/user-attachments/assets/6e2c19f0-4d6d-4441-883c-12c290a5f423" />